Getting Started with Ramp Multicast+ and Video Cloud

 Introduction

-Ramp's AltitudeCDN™ Multicast+ product is an enterprise live video distribution system that makes use of multicast enabled networks to reduce video traffic over the local network, the internet gateway, and limited bandwidth links within the enterprise network.
-With Multicast+, client desktop computers using the Brightcove Player will pull the stream from a Multicast+ receiver client on the local computer which "tunes in" to the live stream delivered on the network by the Multicast+ server.
-The Multicast+ server pulls the live stream from the Brightcove CDN or an on-premise streaming server.
-Multicast+ is a completely on-premise solution delivered as a software appliance and is managed by the AltitudeCDN™ Altimeter management console.
-Multicast+ can be used standalone or in concert with AltitudeCDN™ Omnicache for mixed unicast/multicast networks.
+Ramp's AltitudeCDN™ Multicast+ product (This is the old name, the company did rebranding) is an enterprise live video distribution system that makes use of multicast enabled networks to reduce video traffic over the local network, the internet gateway, and limited bandwidth links within the enterprise network.
+With Ramp, client desktop computers using the Brightcove Player will pull the stream from a Ramp receiver client on the local computer which "tunes in" to the live stream delivered on the network by the Ramp server.
+The Ramp server pulls the live stream from the Brightcove CDN or an on-premise streaming server.
+Ramp is a completely on-premise solution delivered as a software appliance and is managed by the AltitudeCDN™ Altimeter management console.
+Ramp can be used standalone or in concert with AltitudeCDN™ Omnicache for mixed unicast/multicast networks.

-The integration with the Brightcove uses the Multicast+ Video.js plug-in to rewrite the stream URL to the local Multicast+ receiver client server.
-For complete details on setting up the Multicast+ server for use with Video Cloud, see this TechNote from Ramp.
+The integration with the Brightcove uses the Ramp Video.js plug-in to rewrite the stream URL to the local Ramp receiver client server.
+For complete details on setting up the Ramp server for use with Video Cloud, see this TechNote from Ramp.

-Before proceeding with the instructions below, please complete the Multicast+ Quickstart process with the Ramp team to ensure that the Multicast+ server, local Multicast+ receivers, and the local network are configured properly.
+Before proceeding with the instructions below, please complete the Ramp Quickstart process with the Ramp team to ensure that the Ramp server, local Ramp receivers, and the local network are configured properly.

 Player Configuration

-Start by configuring a Brightcove player to use the Multicast+ plug-in.
+Start by configuring a Brightcove player to use the Ramp Plugin.
 Create a new player with the desired skin and options.

 Copy and paste from here: